Africa South of the Sahara, Third Edition

 Introduction: New Beginnings?
 Part I: Overview.
 The Map of Africa.
 Imagining Africa: Roots of Western Perceptions of the Continent.
 Thinking about Development: Development Theory and Practice in the African Context.
 Part II: Culture and Society.
 African Culture: Diversity and Creativity.
 Societal Diversity: Language, Ethnicity, and Religion.
 Gender Dynamics: Men and Women in African Societies.
 Part III: The Physical Environment.
 Geology and Geomorphology of Africa.
 Africa’s Climate: Regions, Dynamics, and Change.
 Biogeography and Ecology.
 Part IV: Africa in Historical Perspective.
 The African Past.
 The Colonial Legacy.
 Independent Africa: Politics and Development.
 Part V: Dynamics of Population.
 Population Distribution.
 Population Growth.
 Population Mobility.
 Part VI: African Economies.
 Africa in the World Economy.
 National Economies: Strategies for Growth and Development.
 Prospects for Economic Integration.
 Part VII: Rural Economies.
 Indigenous Food Production Systems.
 Agrarian Development and Change.
 Food Security.
 Part VIII: Urban Economies and Societies.
 The Evolution of Urban Structure.
 Urban Economies.
 Urban Living Environments.
 Part IX: Resources.
 Mineral and Energy Resources.
 Water Resources.
 Flora and Fauna as Economic Resources.
 Part X: Social Geography.
 Living in Poverty.
 Social Policy: The Health Sector.
 Children in Africa: Prospects for the Next Generation.
 Conclusion: Which Future?
 Glossary.

-Robert Stock, PhD, is Associate Professor in the Department of Geography at the University of Winnipeg.
-He previously held positions at the University of Saskatchewan and at Queen’s University (Canada).
+Robert Stock, PhD, is Associate Professor in the Department of Geography at the University of Winnipeg, Manitoba.
+He previously held positions at the University of Saskatchewan and at Queen's University, Ontario.